Tennessee Titans Vs. New England Patriots Preview, Odds: Pats Play First Wild Card Playoff Game Since 2009

 For Brady, his touchdown total in 2019 was his lowest since 2006, when he also threw just 24, according to Pro Football Reference.
 His passer rating was his lowest since 2013.

-Tannehill, on the other hand — despite tossing only 22 TD passes — led the NFL with a passer rating of 117.5 — mainly due to an extraordinary efficiency with his passes.
-Tannehill averaged 13.6 yards per pass completion, and 9.6 per attempt — both tops in the NFL over the just-completed regular season.
+Tannehill, on the other hand, led the NFL with a passer rating of 117.5, mainly due to an extraordinary efficiency with his passes.
+Tannehill averaged 13.6 yards per pass completion, and 9.6 per attempt, both tops in the NFL over the just-completed regular season.
+He completed 22 TD passes.

-The Titans also feature a significant weapon in NFL-leading rusher Derrick Henry, whose 102.7 yards per game average was best in the league, as was his total yardage of 1,540, and rushing touchdown tally of 16.
+The Titans also feature a significant weapon in the NFL’s leading rusher, Derrick Henry, whose 102.7 yards per game average was best in the league, as was his total yardage of 1,540, and rushing touchdown tally of 16.
 But bringing the NFL’s best rusher into the game might actually be a drawback for the Titans.

-As SB Nation writer Ryan Spagnoli found, and reported via Twitter, Patriots Coach Bill Belichick has consistently figured out ways to stifle league-leading running backs.
+As SB Nation writer Ryan Spagnoli reported via Twitter, Patriots Coach Bill Belichick has consistently figured out ways to stifle league-leading running backs.

 His Patriot teams have faced the NFL’s leading rusher in the playoffs 11 times — and won 10 of those games, according to the stats posted by Spagnoli.
 The only defeat came in the last Wild Card game played by the Pats, in 2009, when they faced the Baltimore Ravens and running back Ray Rice.

 The second AFC Wild Card game pitting the Tennessee Titans against the defending Super Bowl champion New England Patriots kicks off at 5:15 p.m.
-EST and will be nationally televised by the CBS network.
+ET and will be nationally televised by the CBS network.